What is on-page SEO?

 Meta tags are short pieces of HTML code that describe content and instruct search engines on how to crawl your page.

-Meta tags appear only in the code and are not visible to website visitors.
+Invisible to website visitors, Meta tags appear only in the code.
 Hiding words from search engines can be a really bad idea and can invite penalties, but meta tags are a legitimate way of doing this.

 Some meta tags are more important than others and some tags are simply legacies of a bygone era and are now redundant.